datacoves/docs/docs/how-tos/airflow/trigger-kubernetes-job.md

 # How to trigger External Kubernetes Jobs from Airflow

-This how to will walk you through steps to trigger an external Kubernetes job using Datacoves Managed Airflow.
+This how-to will walk you through steps to trigger an external Kubernetes job using Datacoves Managed Airflow.
 Please be sure to store sensitive variables like API tokens, credentials, or kubeconfig data accordingly instead of hardcoding.

 ### Step 1: Request Kubernetes Library Installation